bobmatyas/plugin-game-log/readme.txt

 = Requirements =

-* WordPress 5.0 or higher
+* WordPress 6.8 or higher
-* PHP 7.4 or higher
+* PHP 8.2 or higher
 * IGDB API credentials (free registration required)

 == Installation ==

 1. Upload the `game-log` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Game Log' > 'Settings' to configure your IGDB API credentials
+3. Go to 'Mode7 Game Log' > 'Settings' to configure your IGDB API credentials
 4. Start adding games to your collection!

 = IGDB API Setup =